nealrichardson/skeletor/README.md

 ## Using

-Skeletor provides only two functions: (1) `skeletor`, which makes a package skeleton for you, and (2) `configure`, which sets a few parameters in your .Rprofile so that you don't need to provide them each time.
+Skeletor provides two functions: (1) `skeletor`, which makes package skeletons, and (2) `configure`, which sets a few parameters in your .Rprofile so that you don't need to provide them each time.
 These parameters, which are inserted into the package skeleton template, are:

 * **name**: your name
 * **email**: your email address